saiki-k/simple-desktops-scraper/README.md

 npm run start
 ```

--   The wallpapers are downloaded to the folder `./data/simple_desktops`.
+-   The wallpapers are downloaded (by default) to the folder `./data/simple_desktops`.

 -   You can run `npm run start` as many times as you wish (either in case of errors, or downloads that stop midway).
 Wallpapers which have already been downloaded, won't be downloaded again.

--   You can also periodically run `npm run start` to check for new wallpaper updates (and download them).
+-   You can also periodically run `npm run start:update` to check for new wallpaper updates (and download them).

 ## Please...